SPAM Tolerance for Pauli Error Estimation: Individual recovery for combined noise channels

 \subsection{Generating functions}

 Recall our goal is Individual Recovery of $\calD(\textsf{0}^n)$, given samples from an unknown probability distribution $\calD$ on $\{\textsf{0}, \textsf{1}\}^n$, masked by a binary noise channel~$\Lambda$.
-As described in \cite{DOS17populationrecovery}, it is easy to assume without loss of generality that $\calD$ is symmetric, meaning it gives equal probability mass to all strings with the same Hamming weight.
+As described in \cite{DOS17populationrecovery}, it is easy to assume without loss of generality that $\calD$ is symmetric, meaning it gives equal probability mass to all strings with the same Hamming weight, where Hamming weight is defined as the number of $\textsf{1}$s in the string.
+This is because, given an arbitrary distribution $\mathcal{D}$, we can randomly permute each sample's coordinates, which is equivalent to sampling a symmetric distribution $\mathcal{D}^{\text{sym}}$, where $\mathcal{D}^{\text{sym}}(\textsf{0}^n) = \mathcal{D}(\textsf{0}^n)$.
+Therefore, it suffices to be able to estimate in the symmetric setting.

 Given this, let us introduce the row vector $p = [p_0 \,\, p_1 \,\, \cdots \,\, p_n]$, where $p_i$ denotes the total probability mass $\calD$ has on Hamming weight~$i$.
 Thus the learner's goal is to estimate~$p_0$.
 Note also that the learner only needs to observe the Hamming weights of the samples it obtains (this is true even when $\Lambda$ is the BEC).
 Therefore, we can think of the learner as obtaining samples from $\{0, 1, \dots, n\}$ distributed according to the probability row vector $q = [q_0 \,\, q_1 \,\, \cdots \,\, q_n]$, where

 The rows of each matrix $A^{(\Lambda)}$ can be nicely expressed using generating functions.
-For example, \cite[Propositions~2.1, 2.1]{DOS17populationrecovery} are the following: \begin{proposition} For the $\textnormal{BEC}_\lambda$ and $\textnormal{BSC}_b$ channels, the associated $A$ matrices have rows encodable as follows:
+For example, \cite[Propositions~2.1, 2.2]{DOS17populationrecovery} are the following: \begin{proposition} For the $A$ matrices associated with the $\textnormal{BEC}_\lambda$ and $\textnormal{BSC}_b$ channels, and with $z$ an arbitrary complex number:

 \end{proposition}

 Also, because both the BEC${}_\lambda$ and the Z${}_\lambda$ channels convert $\textsf{1}$'s to non-$\textsf{1}$'s with the same probability,~$\lambda$, it is easy to see: \begin{fact} The Z-channel and BEC have the same $A$-matrices, $A^{(\textnormal{Z}_\lambda)} = A^{(\textnormal{BEC}_\lambda)}$. \end{fact}